Which Monarchies Have Coronations? What Succession Ceremonies Do Other Monarchies Have?

 Queen Margrethe II, her husband Prince Henrik, and their two young sons wave to crowds from a balcony at Christiansborg Palace after the proclamation of her succession to the throne, 1972

 Denmark formerly had a coronation but in 1660, the coronation was replaced with a ceremony of anointing.
 The new monarch would arrive at the coronation site already wearing the crown and was then anointed.
 The ceremony of anointing was abolished with the introduction of the Danish Constitution in 1849, and a simple proclamation has been used since then.
-Denmark does have regalia but it plays no role in the ceremonies for a new monarch.
+Denmark has regalia but it plays no role in the ceremonies for a new monarch.
 Now, a public announcement of a new monarch’s accession is made from the balcony of Christiansborg Palace, the seat of the Danish Parliament, in Copenhagen, the capital of Denmark.
 The new king or queen is acclaimed by the Prime Minister, followed by a ninefold “hurrah” by the crowds below.

 State of Japan